stitchdata/docs/_api-files/embedding-api/stitch-js/source-creation-function.md

   - name: "ephemeral_token"
     required: false
     description: "The token used to automatically log the user into the Stitch client account.
-Retrieved by creating a session using the [Create Session endpoint](#create-a-session)."
+Retrieved by creating a session using the [Create a Session endpoint](#create-a-session)."
   - name: "default_streams"
     required: false
     description: |